-From an income perspective, the biggest generators of excess dividend income (including franking credits) were active positions in the big three iron ore miners (Fortescue, Rio Tinto and BHP) as well as the big four banks, Woolworths and JB Hi-fi.
+From an income perspective, the biggest generators of excess dividend income (including franking credits) were Woodside Energy, BHP, National Australia Bank, Commonwealth Bank and New Hope.

-The Company's investments remain actively positioned to seek superior income than the Benchmark and our expectation is for a continued strong dividend environment in FY23.
+The Company's investments remain actively positioned to seek superior income than the Benchmark and expectations are for a continued good dividend environment in FY24.